clone

 This repository no longer uses a separate development branch.
 All development now happens directly against main.

 The project will continue to support the last prior major release on a version branch.
-At the time of this change
+At the time of this change main tracks v4, while the v3 linage exists on v3-dev.

 Notes: